-100 Legislative text Article 22 - Requirements relating to transparency The information described in points (a) and (e) of the first subparagraph shall be made available simultaneously each quarter at the latest one month after the due date for the payment of interest I...ABCCP provisions] STS criteria 100.
+Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency The information described in points (a) and (e) of the first subparagraph shall be made available simultaneously each quarter at the latest one month after the due date for the payment of interest [...ABCP provisions] STS criteria 100.
 The information described in points (a) and (e) of the first subparagraph shall be made available simultaneously each quarter at the latest one month after the due date for the payment of interest [...ABCP provisions] Verified?
 Yes PCS Comment See section General and See section 4.4.
-Regulatory and industry third paragraph (d) and see section 4.4.
-Regulatory and industry second paragraph EBA Final non-ABCP STS Guidelines EBA Final non-ABCP STS Guidelines
+Regulatory and industry Compliance , Retention and disclosure requirements under the Securitisation Regulation (a) (ii) and (b) (ii) EBA Final non-ABCP STS Guidelines EBA Final non-ABCP STS Guidelines

-101 egislative text Article 22 - Requirements relating to transparency Without prejudice to Regulation (EU) No 596/2014, the information described in points (f) and (g) of the first subparagraph shall be made available without delay When complying with this paragraph, the originator, sponsor and SSPE of a securitisation shall comply with national and Union law governing the protection of confidentiality of information and the processing of personal data in order to avoid potential breaches of such law as well as any confidentiality obligation relating to customer, original lender or debtor information, unless such confidential information is anonymised or aggregated.
+101 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency Without prejudice to Regulation (EU) No 596/2014, the information described in points (f) and (g) of the first subparagraph shall be made available without delay When complying with this paragraph, the originator, sponsor and SSPE of a securitisation shall comply with national and Union law governing the protection of confidentiality of information and the processing of personal data in order to avoid potential breaches of such law as well as any confidentiality obligation relating to customer, original lender or debtor information, unless such confidential information is anonymised or aggregated.
 In particular, with regard to the information referred to in point (b) the originator, sponsor and SSPE may provide a summary of the concerned documentation.
 Competent authorities referred to in Article 29 shall be able to request the provision of such confidential information to them in order to fulfil their duties under this Regulation.
 STS criteria 101.
-Without prejudice to Regulation (EU) No 596/2014, the information described in points (f) and (g) of the first subparagraph shall be made available without delay /erified?
-Yes PCS Comment - See section General and see section 4.4.
-Regulatory and industry third paragraph (c) and (d) and see section 4.4.
+Without prejudice to Regulation (EU) No 596/2014, the information described in points (f) and (g) of the first subparagraph shall be made available without delay Verified?
+Yes PCS Comment See section General and see section 4.4.
+Regulatory and industry Compliance third paragraph (c) and (d) and see section 4.4.
 Regulatory and industry, STS-securitisation §(aa) refers.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale BA Final non-ABCP STS Guidelines
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines